KobeW50/ReVanced-Documentation/reddit_posts/YT-ReVanced-Guide.md

 ### **2. Patching**

 **2.1)** Open ReVanced Manager.
-If prompted, grant ReVanced Manager the permission to install unknown apps.
+If prompted, grant ReVanced Manager permission to install unknown apps.

 **2.2)** Go to the ReVanced Manager settings and disable `Save patched app`.
 (This prevents a bug.)